JOP - Java Optimized Processor

 • VHDL simulation (e.g. with ModelSim)

-To simulate JOP, or any other processor design, in a vendor neutral way models of the internal memories (block RAM) and the external main memory are necessary.
+To simulate JOP, or any other processor design, in a vendor neutral way, models of the internal memories (block RAM) and the external main memory are necessary.
 Beside this, only a simple clock driver is necessary.
-To speed-up the simulation a little bit a simulation of the uart output, which is used for System.out.print(), is also part of the package.
+To speed-up the simulation a little bit, a simulation of the UART output, which is used for System.out.print(), is also part of the package.

-VHDL file Function Initilization file Generator
+VHDL file Function Initialization file Generator

 sim_jop_types_100.vhd JOP constant definitions - -